Cozy Home Mosaic Designs for Christmas & New Years Eve

 Flowerpots and Vases

-Another common place to find mosaics is on flowerpots and mosaics.
+Another common place to find mosaic designs is on flowerpots.
 The reason: you have the freedom to use almost any design and it will look fantastic.
 In the case of a flowerpot, think about what you will plant — to ensure you use complementary colors.

-An idea just for Christmas is a mosaic tray.
+An idea just for Christmas is a mosaic art tray.
 Use it to serve guests seasonal refreshments.

 For an even more striking effect, pair your festive tray with mosaic coasters.
 These can match or just share the same theme.